GiGurra/cmder/README.md

 # cmder

-`cmder` is a Go package designed to facilitate the execution of external commands with advanced features such as retries, timeouts, and output collection.
-It provides a flexible and robust way to run commands, handle their input/output, and manage their execution lifecycle.
+`cmder` is a Go package designed to facilitate the execution of external commands with features such as retries, timeouts, and output collection.
+It provides a flexible way to run commands, handle their input/output, and manage their execution lifecycle.

 ## Features